brackenbit/supabase-custom-claims/README.md

 Unit testing has very limited coverage (only MainNavbar is included).

+E2E testing is robust, including:

-E2E testing tests each role for each tenant, confirming that all permissions are appropriately applied.
+-   confirming permissions are appropriately applied for each role and each tenant,
+-   confirming permissions are appropriately applied for unauthenticated users, and
+-   confirming that forbidden actions cannot be taken, even using the Supabase API directly, e.g.:
+    -   queries against forbidden tables are blocked
+    -   malicious queries against allowed tables are blocked, or automatically corrected into an allowed query

 ## Building the Demo